PierreBeucher/cloudypad/README.md

 - Go to game properties (_Gear button on the right > Properties_)
 - Enable Proton in the Compatibility menu

-It's recommended to check your game Proton compatibility [ProtonDB](https://www.protondb.com/).
+It's recommended to check your game Proton compatibility on [ProtonDB](https://www.protondb.com/).
 You may need to add a few Launch options (_Game properties > General > Launch options_).

 ### Using Steam, why does my game take forever to "cache Vulkan shader" ?